Frostlock/cocos2d-spaceshooter/readme.md

   Special thanks to whoever wrote the balldrive_toy_game.py example :-)

 * **Subspace**
-  As a tribute and because of reasons I used a lot of graphics and sounds from a game called Subspace.
+  As a tribute and because of nostalgic reasons I used a lot of graphics and sounds from an old game called Subspace.
 I'm not sure who currently owns the copyright on these, I found them on the web.
-  Source of note are two other subspace-like projects:
+  Sources of note are two other subspace-like projects:
   * https://github.com/perplexes/valor
   * http://ss-discretion.sourceforge.net/